Taneshkumar90/cyclistic-bike-share---case-study-wtith-power-BI/README.md

    - 2: We can take the Top 20 starting stations and if a casual rider leaves from it, send them an ad for membership.
 We also market to casual riders who finish at the Top 20 ending stations.
    - 3: Host fun biking competitions with prizes at intervals for casual riders on the weekends.
 Since there are lot of members on weekends, this will also attract them to get a membership.

-### Thank you for giving your valuable to my project.
+### Thank you for giving your valuable time to my project.